Baltic dances (Lithuanian, Estonian, Belarusian)

 The workshop focuses on the dancing tradition from Apulia: Pizzica Pizzica.
 Starting with a historical contextualisation, we’ll explore the rhythms and the basic movements, and then we will go deeper into the dynamic relations, the circular dancing space, the important connection between sound and movement, the rhythmical and choreutical differences between Upper and Lower Salento.
 The dancing lesson will be accompanied by live played music.

-The workshop is suitable for all levels: Beginners not to be afraid, you are welcome!
+The workshop is suitable for all levels: beginners, don’t be afraid, you are welcome!

 Dances from Savena Valley: power and communication